cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 [^_format]: So far, the ability to restrict format choices have not
     been needed beyond the floating point formats.
-Those can be applied to ranges using the new .and annotation now.
+Those can be applied to ranges using the new .and control now.
 It is not clear we want to add more format control before we have a use case.

 ## Requirements notation